Lawrence Zeleny: Work with bluebirds

 Zeleny's concern can be summed up in a letter he wrote to the editor of The Capitol newspaper, in Arlington, Maryland:

-The eastern bluebird, one of our finest and most useful songbirds, is in deep trouble almost everywhere.
-Formerly one of Maryland's more common birds, the bluebird has disappeared in recent years to such an extent that without help its very survival may be at stake. ... the bluebirds are unable to compete with the starlings and house sparrows that were originally brought into the United States from Europe and have now overrun the country in huge numbers. ...
-The only practical solution to this problem is to supply the blue-birds with large numbers of starling-proof nesting houses ...

 By the early 1970s Zeleny was considered to be one of the country's leading experts on bluebirds.
 In 1971, as president of the Maryland Ornithological Society, he implemented a program in Maryland whereby any homeowner could register their property as a wildlife sanctuary, which would protect native fauna from hunting.
 In 1976 he published his first book on the plight of the bluebird, The Bluebird: How You Can Help Its Fight for Survival.
 Dedicated to his wife, Olive, all the proceeds of the book were donated to the North American Bluebird Society.
 Zeleny's public profile was greatly enhanced with the publication of his article, "Song of Hope for the Bluebirds", in the June 1977 issue of National Geographic.
 That same year National Geographic credited Zeleny with being the major reason for the turn-around of the bluebird species, which had been on the verge of extinction.
 He was responsible thousands of miles of bluebird trails in the United States and Canada.

 In 1978 he founded, and became the first president of, the North American Bluebird Society (NABS).
 By 1990 the organization had grown to more than 5000 members.